What’s Plastic Surgery?

 - Reduce drugs and alcohol.

-For those that are not happy with their general looks rather than just a certain part of their appearance, cosmetic surgery is most likely not the answer.
-They are unlikely to be satisfied with the results from just one cosmetic surgery procedure.
+Be sure to have realistic expectations about the results you may get.
+For people who are not happy with their overall appearance rather than just a certain part of their appearance, a cosmetic procedure is probably not the answer.
+These people are unlikely to be satisfied with the outcome of just one cosmetic surgery procedure.
+They may wind up wanting one procedure after another, which can be harmful and expensive .

-Before you make the choice to have cosmetic surgery, consider your overall health.
-Consider that all surgeries have certain risks.
-And having a pre-existing health condition such as high blood pressure or heart disease can make the risk higher.
+Before you choose to have cosmetic surgery, consider your overall health.
+Remember that all procedures have risks.
+And having an existing health condition such as heart disease or high blod pressure may increase the risk.

 [yt_playlist mainid=”Y0eKEVrkKC0″ vdid=”Y0eKEVrkKC0,G3wNhIqd3Os,mGXZJesYXoE,-5icRiXCUWk” novd=”4″]